michaelgichia/bc-6-QuizApp/README.md

 * QuizApp is a command-line application

-## QuizApp should have the following features:
+## Project meet the following requirements

 * QuizApp commands
     * `listquizzes`                     -List of all the available quizzes in your library